-It is unfortunately common for Shelby, North Carolina residents to experience a delay or denial when filing a Social Security Disability (SSD) claim to receive benefits.
-Receiving a denial comes with complexities, including the potential for having to prove the existence or extent of your disability.
-Combine that with the challenges you are already facing due to your condition, and that complicates things even further.
+It is unfortunately common for Shelby, North Carolina residents to experience a delay or denial when filing a claim for Social Security Disability benefits.
+Receiving a denial can complicate your case and raise the possibility of having to prove the existence or extent of your disability.

 In This Article

 Understanding And Utilizing The SSD Benefit Process